johnlacorte/laughing-pancake/bin/README.md

 This directory is where ready to use binaries go.
-Tests are in the tests directory.
+Tests are built in the test directory.
+I think this might be a good place to list command line arguments.